pzim-devdata/Tools-for-Linux/VPNautoconnect/README.md

 ## How to install :

 1. Download the file "VPNautoconnecte.sh" in a folder in your Home directory.
-For exemple /home/***user***/VPN
+For exemple /home/***your user user***/VPN

 2. You must first know your UUID for the VPN connection :